GrahamCobb/humax-unenc-ftp/README.md

 the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-`backup-humax` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+`humax-unenc-ftp` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.